 Lastly, remind the team to be smart and efficient during these points.
 There's nothing worse than when a team gets a solid pass, makes a great set, and then a hitter tries to do too much and allows their best server a second chance to get into a groove.

 This type of player can wreak havoc on your offense.
 They can make your hitters hit to places where they aren't used to having to go, they can turn your hitters into tippers, and make your setter doubt the choices they are going to make.

-The simplest way to beat a team with a dominant blocker is much like the serving strategy - run your offense away from them.
-If it's a perimeter blocker like and outside or right side, run more offense to the opposite side.
+The simplest way to beat a team with a dominant blocker is much like the serving strategy: Run your offense away from them.
+If it's a perimeter blocker like an outside or right side, run more offense to the opposite side.
 Most often, that dominant blocker is a middle though and they will be going side to side as well.

 One of the things we do in practice is a four corners attacking drill.
 We award points for the four corners and it encourages a straight line shot, high seam shot, and sharp cut shot for our side players.
 This drill should help pin hitters get around the big blocking middle player.

 Everyone always says that when you've got a dominant middle player, make them move.
 Your offense should have the option to run 31's and slides for your middles to be able to get away from that dominant middle, or to at least get some side to side jump in her technique.

 Hit the Block